Sucroferric oxyhydroxide (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some foods and medicines can affect how sucroferric oxyhydroxide works.
-If you are taking doxycycline, take it at least 1 hour before you take Velphoro®.
+If you are using acetylsalicylic acid, cephalexin, or doxycycline, take them at least 1 hour before you take this medicine.

 Warnings While Using This Medicine: